 And leave the room.

-You must be willing to follow through before you have these difficult conversations as it could make matters worse if you talk big but there’s no consequence.
+You must be willing to follow through before you have these difficult conversations.
+It could worsen your relationship if you talk big but there’s no consequence.

 Hopefully, you see a change in the relationship.
-Some mothers, however, can’t change and you should know what your next steps will be if she is one of them.
-Will you…
+Some mothers, however, can’t change and you should know what your next steps will be if yours is one of them.

 - Have limited contact?

-- If so, how will it look (no phones ever for example)?
+- If so, how will it look (no phones calls, home visits, for example)?

 Consider these steps if you decide to divorce